Azure/iot-edge-v1/v1/README.md

 # 5/10/2017
 The Azure IoT Gateway SDK was our first step to enabling edge analytics in IoT solutions.
-We’re doubling down on, and expanding, this vision as explained in Satya’s Keynote at the Build conference and Sam George’s [blog post](http://blogs.microsoft.com/iot/?p=23040).
+We're doubling down on, and expanding, this vision as explained in Satya's Keynote at the Build conference and Sam George's [blog post](http://blogs.microsoft.com/iot/?p=23040).
 As part of this evolution, the SDK is becoming an extensible product you can use instead of a set of code you build.
-To reflect this, we’re changing the name to Azure IoT Edge.
+To reflect this, we're changing the name to Azure IoT Edge.

 All the important developer concepts are maintained as we continue to improve Azure IoT Edge.
-Specifically…
+Specifically:
 -	modules remain units compute which can be written in your programming language of choice.
 -	traditional cloud services and 3rd party business logic can run as a module.
 -	modules can communicate with each other via declarative message passing.